 Help us feed healthcare workers and support local restaurants at the same time!

-Frontline healthcare workers at Mercy Regional Medical Center and across La Plata County are gearing up for the battle against COVID-19.
+Frontline healthcare and emergency workers at Mercy Regional Medical Center, Animas Surgical Hospital, San Juan Basin Public Health, Durango Fire, and Durango Police are waging an epic battle against COVID-19.
 These professionals put their health and lives at risk daily for our community, but the stakes of their risk and the associated additional stress at this time have never been higher.
 They deserve our support!
-At the same time, local independent restaurants, one of the core elements that makes this community so amazing to live in and visit, are suffering from the devastating economic impact of the virus.
+At the same time, local independent restaurants, one of the core elements that make this community so amazing to live in and visit, are suffering from the devastating economic impact of the virus.
 Is it possible to help both at the same time?
 Yes, there’s a way and you can help!

 I have been fortunate enough to receive meals from both Ska and Switchback.
 We are so thankful for the local support!
 At the end of a long shift, getting home and decontaminating (again) just to cook and be able to enjoy a warm meal is hard to do.
 So thank you Local First, for keeping us fed so we can keep on serving!

 Thank you!
 Thank you!
 Emotions ranged from physical jumping, to tears, to quotes such as, “I cannot tell you how much this means to me today.”
 Our caregivers were absolutely touched.
 The reception from business owners in town seemed equally extraordinary.
 We are deeply appreciative for all of your efforts and hard work on this program.
 I know it was extensive.
 On behalf of our Mercy family please take this note as a measure of true and genuine impact.

 FEED THE FRONTLINES PARTNERSHIP